Josh Lowe Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.
+- The Rangers pitching staff is 22nd in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers have a 3.65 team ERA that ranks fifth among all league pitching staffs.
+- The Rangers have a 3.65 team ERA that ranks fifth across all league pitching staffs.

-- The Rangers give up the second-fewest home runs in baseball (58 total, 0.9 per game).
+- Rangers pitchers combine to allow the second-fewest home runs in baseball (59 total, 0.9 per game).

-- Eovaldi makes the start for the Rangers, his 13th of the season.
-He is 8-2 with a 2.24 ERA and 77 strikeouts in 80 1/3 innings pitched.
+- Perez makes the start for the Rangers, his 13th of the season.
+He is 6-1 with a 3.97 ERA and 49 strikeouts through 68 2/3 innings pitched.

-- The righty last appeared on Sunday against the Seattle Mariners, when he threw six scoreless innings while giving up one hit.
+- In his last time out on Tuesday, the lefty threw seven innings against the St. Louis Cardinals, giving up no earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.